-The Internet supports several databases that contain basic information about users, such as email addresses, telephone numbers, and postal addresses.
+The Internet supports several databases that contain basic information about users, such as e-mail addresses, telephone numbers, and postal addresses.
 These databases can be searched to get information about particular individuals.
-Because they serve a function akin to the telephone book, these databases are often referred to as "white pages.
-See also: Knowbot, WHOIS, X.500.
+Because they serve a function akin to the telephone book, these databases are often referred to as "white pages."
+See also: Knowbot, netfind, whois, X.500, InterNIC.